thephez/dash-docs/_includes/devdoc/dash-core/rpcs/rpcs/listunspent.md

 - n: "→ →<br>`safe`"
   t: "bool"
   p: "Required<br>(exactly 1)"
   d: "*Added in Bitcoin Core 0.15.0*<br><br>Whether this output is considered safe to spend.
-Unconfirmed transactions from outside keys and unconfirmed replacement transactions are considered unsafe and are not eligible for spending by `fundrawtransaction` and `sendtoaddress`."
+Unconfirmed transactions from outside keys are considered unsafe and are not eligible for spending by `fundrawtransaction` and `sendtoaddress`."

 {% enditemplate %}